nahe-consulting-group/sale-workflow/sale_order_line_only_name/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module sets to use only product's sale description field on the sale order lines, instead of "Ref+Name+Sale Description".
+This module sets to use only product's NAME field on the sale order lines, instead of "Ref+Name+Sale Description".

 **Table of contents**